Skip to main content

 The Steidinger Scholars program was established in honor of Dr. Karen Steidinger, a world-renowned pioneering woman in harmful algal bloom research and a formative figure in the history of FWC’s Fish and Wildlife Research Institute (FWRI).
 Dr. Steidinger’s career includes numerous significant contributions to dinoflagellate research, which have been acknowledged by her peers through the naming of the organism that causes red tides in Florida, Karenia brevis, after her.

 The goal of the Steidinger Scholars program is to inspire students to explore careers in fisheries and wildlife research through experiential learning.
-Successful applicants participate in 3-month long part- to full-time paid internships during summer, fall or winter terms.
+Successful applicants participate in 3-month long part- to full-time paid internships during the summer, May-August (occasionally fall or winter term opportunities may be available).
 Mentored by FWRI scientists, future investigators work on a variety of projects that inform the protection, conservation, and management of Florida’s fish and wildlife resources.

 The program is open to all recent high school graduates or new college students (years 1-2) of all genders from all backgrounds, cultures, and experiences.
 Successful candidates will have the ability to work in a team environment, adapt to changing work environments and priorities, and work in a range of settings including office, laboratory and outdoors in all weather conditions.
 Duties/tasks are position specific to the opportunity but include: